0xValJohn/curve-lending-ext-oracle/README.md

-# MVP for Curve Lending External Oracle Provider
+# Curve Lending External Oracle Provider
 This is an investigation on external oracle providers to establish a Curve Lending market.

-In this example, we attempt to create an st-yETH/crvUSD price feed based on:
+In this example, we create a st-yETH/crvUSD price feed based on:
 * st-yETH 4626 rate (totalAssets/totalSupply)
-* yETH/ETH StableSwap Curve pool (price_oracle)
+* yETH/ETH StableSwap Curve pool
-* Chainlink ETH/USD and crvUSD/USD feeds

-# Open Questions
-* Can we do without the rate limit (price_w)?
-* Is the Chainlink heartbeat / deviation threshold creating issues with the LLAMMA soft liquidation?
-* Is price_oracle safe and secure?
-How easily can it be manipulated?
+* ETH/USDC TricryptoUSDC Curve pool
+* USDC/crvUSD StableSwap Curve pool

+The feed also uses `RATE_MAX_SPEED`, similar to Curve Lending native oracle.